 I’ve found that NSAIDs or other anti-inflammatory drugs such as ibuprofen and naproxen make me feel sleepy, lethargic or of course as a runner are bad for your kidneys to take prior running.
 None of that happens here, I just feel better!

 The right foods can absolutely help with PMS!
 Of course, we’re all craving chocolate and that’s just fine, but if you can fill up with a few other things you’ll help mitigate things!
 The goal is to go higher in iron and B vitamins.

 - Lemon water

 Here’s a fun smoothie recipe putting it all together >>

-Yup, I’m totally a fan of essential oils now and I’ve shared before how you can use them to improve performance, but here we’re talking about relief!!!
+Yup, I’m totally a fan of essential oils now and I’ve shared before how you can use essential oils to improve athletic performance, but here we’re talking about relief!!!

 Lavender and peppermint have the biggest boost to help both with mood, cramps, and headaches.
 Combine to dab on your neck or sniff on the wrist.

 Just like putting a hot compress on the neck helps you to relax, sipping hot tea can also work towards relaxing the entire body.